lmajamaa/nes-emu/README.md

 src/
   systems/      One adapter per console, implementing the Emulator interface in types.ts
-    nes/        NES: the adapter, logo and debugger views, and core/ with the CPU, PPU, APU, bus, cartridge and mappers snes/       SNES, in progress: the adapter, and core/ with the 65816 CPU, bus, timing, DMA, PPU, APU and cartridge shell/        Console independent UI: game menu, screen, keyboard, emulation loop, audio, docs plugins/        Vite plugins: the ROM list of public/roms, and the docs rendered to HTML docs/           Documents shown in the app
+    nes/        NES: the adapter, logo and debugger views, and core/ with the CPU, PPU, APU, bus, cartridge and mappers snes/       SNES: the adapter, and core/ with the 65816 CPU, bus, timing, DMA, PPU, APU and cartridge shell/        Console independent UI: game menu, screen, keyboard, emulation loop, audio, docs plugins/        Vite plugins: the ROM list of public/roms, and the docs rendered to HTML docs/           Documents shown in the app